 Reasons for Procedure

-An epidural is used to decrease pain during labor.
-It blocks pain but does not put you to sleep.
-This allows you to interact with the care team.
+An epidural is used to ease pain from labor and any procedures done during labor, such as an Episiotomy.
+It does not put a person to sleep.
+A person can still interact with the care team.

 What to Expect